dOrgTech/Ecosystem/scenario-specs/21-legal-agreements.md

 # Legal Agreements
 ## Description
 TODO: High level description.
-* There should be a way of adding legal agreements to a dOrg (and signing them) in a compliant way.
+* There should be a way of adding legal agreements to a DAO (and signing them) in a compliant way.
   * These contracts could facilitate:
-    * dOrg as corporate entities (better liability insulation).
+    * DAO as corporate entities (better liability insulation).
-    * Agreements between individuals and between dOrgs for anything that should have a legal recourse if things go wrong.
+    * Agreements between individuals and between DAOs for anything that should have a legal recourse if things go wrong.

 ## Motivation
 TODO: Explain the motivation behind enabling this scenario.

-## Examples
+## Example Scenarios
 TODO: Show a few different examples of what this scenario might look like.

 ## Supporting Data